 Many people approach scuba diving with apprehension and nervousness.
 But with professional vendors and certified divers to accompany you, the Andamans is a definitely safe destination to go scuba diving.

 For your part, here’s what we recommend – stay as calm as possible.
-It is very easy to panic when underwater and it will not help you.
+It’s very easy to panic when underwater and it will not help you.
 Trust in your equipment and in yourself, and remember that your dive instructor is there to help you along.
 The dive can end whenever you feel too panicked or claustrophobic, so there’s no need to fear being trapped underwater.
 Always book with PADI-certified instructors to ensure you’re getting the best possible experience.

 January to March is the ideal time to go scuba diving in the Andamans.
 Temperatures reach a maximum of 33°C, and the sea is calm.
 October to December and April are shoulder months.
 There is a slight drop in tourist crowds, and you can still go diving.
 As the temperatures increase, fewer people opt to go on dives.
-Mid April to mid May is when the temperature peaks, but the visibility under the waves is generally at its best.
+Mid-April to mid-May is when the temperature peaks, but the visibility under the waves is generally at its best.
 Intermediate and advanced divers can dive during these months.

 The monsoon is from June to September, characterized by rainy days and periods of sunshine and good weather.
-Experienced and certified divers can still opt for dives, as it will certainly be less crowded and cheaper than otherwise.
+Experienced and certified scuba divers can still opt for dives, as it will certainly be less crowded and cheaper than otherwise.
 It is safe enough unless a bad day is forecasted, in which case no vendors will be willing to take anyone out for dives.

 The Andamans is a collection of over 500 islands with innumerable dive sites.
 Thus, when few are shut in one place, there are bound to be others still open.
 It is important to remember that intermittent rains are a year-round occurrence in the Andamans.
 You can still dive despite the light showers.
 Beginners usually have little to worry about, as most dive sites for beginners are accessible the year-round.

 You can now plan your trip to the Andamans feeling prepared.
-Scuba diving in the Andamans has to be on your lifetime bucket list, trust us, you won’t regret it.
+Scuba diving in Andaman has to be on your lifetime bucket list, trust us, you won’t regret it.
 Just remember to be patient and trust in yourself.
 Do not let one mediocre or foiled dive seal your opinion, as for every bad dive, there are ten better ones.

 Is Scuba Diving Safe In Andaman?